CDCgov/NEDSS-Custom-Library-Example/README.md

 ### Accessing a Report That Was Updated From SAS to Python

-Once the new Python library has been added to NBS and the proper database table has been updated, the existing report that used to use SAS will still appear in the same spot in the `Reports` section of the NBS UI.
+Once the new Python library has been deployed to NBS and the proper database table has been updated as per the instracutions above, the existing report that used to use SAS will still appear in the same spot in the `Reports` section of the NBS UI.

 Run the report in the same way as you did before and it will use the Python library that you have updated it with.